jeppe-t/Game-Rock-scissor-paper-GUI/README.md

 You have a Windows/Linux/Mac machine.
 State which OS is supported/which is not.
 You have read the readme file.
 No developer tools are required.
 There is a jar file included.
-To install Game-Rock-scissor-paper-GUI, follow these steps:

-Linux and macOS:

-install_command
-Windows:

-install_command
+Installing Game-Rock-scissor-paper-GUI
+No installation required.
+Compatible with Linux, macOS and Windows:

 Using Game-Rock-scissor-paper-GUI
 To use Game-Rock-scissor-paper-GUI, follow these steps: